-Note: The value in column Medium corresponds to the average level of the indicator in 2008-2017.
-Coloring of indicator values for 2017 means the following: green is for the values, which are higher than the 10-year average; red is for the values, which are lower than the 10-year average.
+Note: The value in the "Medium" column corresponds to the average level of the indicator in 2008-2017.
+Legend: Coloring of indicator values for 2017 means the following: green is for values which are higher than the 10-year average; red is for values which are lower than the 10-year average.